ansible-collections/ansible.netcommon/docs/ansible.netcommon.netconf_config_module.rst

    - This module requires the netconf system service be enabled on the remote device being managed.
    - This module supports devices with and without the candidate and confirmed-commit capabilities.
 It will always use the safer feature.
    - This module supports the use of connection=netconf
-   - For information on using netconf see the :ref:`Platform Options guide using Netconf<netconf_enabled_platform_options>`
-   - For more information on using Ansible to manage network devices see the :ref:`Ansible Network Guide <network_guide>`
    - This module is supported on ``ansible_network_os`` network platforms.
 See the :ref:`Network Platform Options <platform_options>` for details.